EpocDotFr/webtodotxt/README.md

   - Should work on any Python 3.x version.
 Feel free to test with another Python version and give me feedback
   - A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server (optional, but recommended)
+  - A modern web browser (which optionally support localStorage)

 ## Installation